Operation Champaign Grove: Operation

-On 17 September Company C, 3/1st Infantry received heavy automatic weapons fire and returned fire killing 5 PAVN.
-A Company A, 1/20th Infantry squad ambush was overrun by a PAVN platoon resulting in 4 US killed, the rest of Company A pursued the attackers killing 3 PAVN and capturing an AK-47 and an RPG.
-Company A then found a tunnel containing 2 AK-47s and 1 RPD.
-Aero-scouts killed 2 VC and captured 1 weapon.
+On 17 September Company C, 3/1st Infantry received heavy automatic weapons fire and returned fire killing five PAVN.
+A Company A, 1/20th Infantry squad ambush was overrun by a PAVN platoon resulting in four US killed, the rest of Company A pursued the attackers killing three PAVN and capturing an AK-47 and an RPG.
+Company A then found a tunnel containing two AK-47s and one RPD.
+Aero-scouts killed two VC and captured one weapon.

-On 18 September Company A, 3/1st infantry killed 4 VC.
-Company D, 1/20th Infantry killed 2 PAVN and captured 1 AK-47, Recon Company grenade a tunnel complex killing 2 VC and capturing 2.
-Company C killed 1 PAVN.
+On 18 September Company A, 3/1st infantry killed four VC.
+Company D, 1/20th Infantry killed two PAVN and captured one AK-47, Recon Company grenade a tunnel complex killing two VC and capturing two.
+Company C killed one PAVN.
 Company D was ambushed in a valley at grid location BS350695 (15.087°N 108.534°E) and pinned down until dusk when the PAVN/VC broke contact resulting in 10 US killed.

-On 19 September Company B, 3/1st Infantry killed 1 VC.
+On 19 September Company B, 3/1st Infantry killed one VC.
 Companies A, B & C 1/20th Infantry swept the scene of the previous day’s battle finding 31 PAVN killed by airstrikes and artillery.
 Company D found a further 10 dead PAVN.

-On 20 September Company D, 3/1st Infantry had 1 soldier killed by sniper fire.
-Aero-scouts killed 1 VC.
+On 20 September Company D, 3/1st Infantry had one soldier killed by sniper fire.
+Aero-scouts killed one VC.

-On 21 September Company C, 1/20th Infantry killed 1 VC and Company B killed 6 VC.
+On 21 September Company C, 1/20th Infantry killed one VC and Company B killed six VC.

 On 22 September 3/1st Infantry left the operation.
 Three 1/20th Infantry observations posts near Ha Thanh Camp (15.096°N 108.564°E) came under fire and ground attack and Company A was tasked with relieving the observation posts.
-Company A killed 3 PAVN and list 1 killed.
-The Battalion command & control was hit by an RPG and made a forced landing at Ha Thanh Camp.
-Company A assaulted a hill position killing 4 PAVN and was then engaged by a heavy fire and killed a further 10 PAVN and captured 3 AK-47s and 2 crew-served weapons in a 2.5 hour battle.
+Company A killed three PAVN and lost one killed.
+The Battalion command & control helicopter was hit by an RPG and made a forced landing at Ha Thanh Camp.
+Company A assaulted a hill position killing four PAVN and was then engaged by a heavy fire and killed a further 10 PAVN and captured three AK-47s and two crew-served weapons in a 2.5 hour battle.
 In the afternoon Company A attacked a PAVN bunker complex killing 15 PAVN and capturing 10 weapons and various ammunition and equipment.

 On 23 September 1/20th Infantry left the operation.
-A gunship supporting the operation was shot down and Aero-scouts sent to cover its recovery killed 6 VC.
+A gunship supporting the operation was shot down and Aero-scouts sent to cover its recovery killed six VC.